dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

 # [Semiotic Binding Points in the Human Condition](#semiotic-binding-points-in-the-human-condition)

-So when constructing myths, what are examples of systems of signs, symbols, etc?
+When constructing myths, what are examples of systems of signs, symbols, etc?
 Any set of signs common to a culture, nation or region can be mapped to multiple meanings.
 This is true of a signs to a varying degree of frequency.
 Of particular interest is the propensity